d1manson/waveform/README.md

 #### Change Log
+* Made drop zone a bit fancier.
-* Added a speed histogram to the info ontop of pos.
+* Added a speed histogram to the info ontop of pos, and later added a drift mode rendering.
 * Implemented some post processing for position data together with an info pane to control some of the paramaters.
 * Added sliders for ratemap and temporal autocorr paramaters.
 * Added copy function.